open/close all folders

-- Captain Ethnic: A Japanese villain with yakuza ties, an obsession with honour, and a samurai theme.
+- Captain Ethnic: A Japanese villain with Yakuza ties, an obsession with honor, and a samurai theme.
 To his credit, he was better developed than many similar characters, even in his early appearances.

 - Chest Insignia: Wears the Imperial Japanese flag on the chest of his armor.

 - Elemental Weapon: Not in the comics, but in his video game appearance he could channel the token elements of Fire, Ice, Lightning through his sword (though only in various hyper moves).